GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (99) .md

 **Range**: 1 yard

-**Effect**: Target performs a [Empy] save or becomes odunted for a number of hours equal to the points of failure.
+**Effect**: Target performs a [Empy] save or becomes obtunded for a number of hours equal to the points of failure.
 Regardless of the save result, an obscure yellow sigil has marked their body in some way.
-This sigil emits dim light out for a foot and possesses an eerie wave to it.
+This sigil emits dim light out for half a foot and possesses an eerie wave to it.
 Upon a critcal success with your spell check or a critical failure on the target's save, you may increase or decrease the creature's inebriation by an amount up to the spell's tier.

 This cannot affect Eldritch, Ephemera, Fiends, or Undead.